CWSites/CWSites/README.md

 ### Hi there 👋

-I've been in software development since 2004 and over the years have added a variety of knowledge and skills to my arsenal.
+I've been in software development since 2004 and over the years have added a variety of knowledge and skills to my utility belt.
 My current day-to-day consists of building a component library using React + Material UI and applying a thin wrapper over each of the components to allow for better test coverage and ease of consumption by other products within our organization.
 I spend roughly 10% of my work week learning about ethical hacking.

-### My arsenal...
+### My experience...
 [<img src="https://img.shields.io/badge/Bitbucket-0052CC?style=for-the-badge&logo=bitbucket&logoColor=white" />]()
 [<img src="https://img.shields.io/badge/Bootstrap-7952B3?style=for-the-badge&logo=bootstrap&logoColor=white" />]()
 [<img src="https://img.shields.io/badge/Bower-EF5734?style=for-the-badge&logo=bower&logoColor=white" />]()